 If you updated your cookie banner this spring, congratulations: you are compliant with the past.

 None of this requires panic.
 Most of it requires a calendar.
-This post is that calendar — what is genuinely coming, what is still just a proposal, and what to prepare for first.
+This post is that calendar — what is now in force, what is genuinely still coming, what is still just a proposal, and what to prepare for first.

-(For what is already in force and enforced today, see do you need to update your cookie banner in 2026; for how we got here, the 2026 changes retrospective.
-This post is about what comes next.)
+(For what is already in force and enforced today, see do you need to update your cookie banner in 2026; for how we got here, the 2026 changes retrospective; for the opt-in vs opt-out map, where opt-in cookie consent is required.)

-The confirmed pipeline: Connecticut's amended privacy act takes effect July 1, 2026; California data brokers must process DROP deletion requests from August 1, 2026; India's DPDP Rules hit their one-year transition marker in November 2026; and on January 1, 2027 Oklahoma's new privacy law, California's ADMT rules, and Vermont's Age-Appropriate Design Code all kick in — followed by Alabama in May 2027 and full DPDP enforcement in India that same month.
+Already live as of August 2026: Connecticut's SB 1295 CTDPA amendments (July 1), Virginia's VCDPA amendments (July 1), California DROP processing for data brokers (August 1), and the UK DUAA complaints-procedure requirement (June 19).
+Still ahead on the confirmed pipeline: Connecticut's precise-geolocation sale ban on October 1, 2026; India's DPDP consent-manager phase on November 13, 2026; then on January 1, 2027 Oklahoma's new privacy law, California's ADMT rules, and Vermont's Age-Appropriate Design Code — followed by Alabama in May 2027 and full DPDP enforcement in India that same month.
 The EU's Digital Omnibus, which would rewrite cookie consent rules entirely, is still a proposal under negotiation.

 Here is the watchlist at a glance: